Arihant-A/Arihant_1/a/README.md

 ![GTKWave - dff_asyncres (zoomed)](./results/async_res_s2.png)

-The zoomed view is the critical evidence.
-It shows the exact moment `async_reset` goes high.
-The cursor clearly shows `q` changing to 0 **synchronous with the async_reset edge**, with zero dependence on the `clk` edge position.
-This is the defining characteristic of asynchronous reset - the reset edge itself is the trigger.
+The zoomed view is the crucial piece of evidence.
+Here, the precise time that `async_reset` becomes `1` is seen.
+The cursor marks the point at which `q` switches from `1` to `0`, perfectly in sync with the rising edge of the `async_reset` signal, without any reliance on the `clk` edge timing.

 **Yosys Synthesis Output:**